andrewnoyes/audio-player/README.md

 Note - sessions are not persisted so page refresh results in username prompt again.

-An app demo is available on a Heroku instance here: [https://aula-audio.herokuapp.com/](https://aula-audio.herokuapp.com/)
+An app demo is available on a Heroku instance here: [https://aula-audio.herokuapp.com/](https://aula-audio.herokuapp.com/).
+This is running on the free tier, so if it takes a second to connect it's because the dyno instance(s) fell asleep.
+Also, this will purge the contents of the song-uploads directory on restarts.

 Dev setup: